unicode-org/message-format-wg/spec/formatting.md

 and identify situations where isolate characters are not needed or where additional or different isolation would produce better results.

-If an implementation provides formatting to non-string targets, it SHOULD provide similar strategies for enabling bidirectional isolation, where appropriate.
+If an implementation provides formatting to non-string result types, it SHOULD provide similar strategies for enabling bidirectional isolation, where appropriate.